matoous/puffin/README.md

 Based on [Regular Expression Matching with a Trigram Index](https://swtch.com/~rsc/regexp/regexp4.html) by Russ Cox, [The technology behind GitHub’s new code search](https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search/), and heavily inspired by the Golang implementation [sourcegraph/zoekt](https://github.com/sourcegraph/zoekt).

+## Remarks

+This project is **very** experimental.
+I use it as a learning grounds for Rust, data structures, and various algorithms.

+- The code search doesn't really need the SSTables as they are implemented now.
+We don't care that much about being able to write and read at the same time.
+All we need is to be able to serialize the B-Tree that holds the mapping of trigrams to the files the trigram can be found in and then efficiently access this file once created.
+In that sense, we could just as well have `SSTableBuilder` and `SSTableReader` as two completely separate implementations.

+- Another thing to explore would be to hold the whole index (or eventually one shard of it) in a single file like [zoekt](https://github.com/sourcegraph/zoekt) does.
+In the end, we want to load most of the data into memory for fast and efficient queries, leaving only the file contents and trigram -> files mapping on the disk (and ideally memmapped for fast access).

+- There's a lot of `clone()` calls all around the place.
+I am 100% certain most of it can be optimized but I feel like having _something_ that works is at the moment more important than having the most idiomatic Rust codebase, so here goes nothing.

 ## How it works

 ### Indexing